yizhu2000/suproxy/readme.md

 There are 4 steps to initialize a channel

-1. Create a processor by processor's new() method, passing necessary to processor
+1. Create a processor by calling processor's new() method with init options
 2. Create a channel with upstreams info and processor
 3. Handle events triggered by processor or channel
 4. Start the channel

-Following code create a TNS channel,and process it's events
+Following code creates a TNS channel and handle it's events

 ```lua
 --Create a TNS processor and passing server version to it